thompsonsed/pycoalescence/docs/necsim/program_listing_file_necsim_Tree.cpp.rst

            }
        }
        while((endactive > 1) && (steps < 100 || difftime(sim_end, start) < maxtime) && this_step.bContinueSim);
-   // If the simulations finish correctly, output the completed data.
+   // If the simulations finish correctly, output the completed data->
    // Otherwise, pause the simulation and save objects to file.
        return stopSimulation();
    }